 How Will RPA Be Used in the Future in Government?

-The future workforce will be a blend of human, digital and systems, enabling organizations to be more productive and more agile; important attributes for an ever-changing global economic landscape.
-The human element will still be comprised of supervisors, employees and contractors, but something new will be added to the mix: the digital worker.
-Capable of reducing the burden of repetitive, simple tasks, the digital worker will allow humans to focus on more “high-value” work where the flexibility, spontaneity and creativity of the human mind is at its best.
+The future workforce will be a blend of human, digital, and systems, enabling organizations to be more productive and more agile; important attributes for an ever-changing global economic landscape.
+The human element will still be comprised of supervisors, employees, and contractors, but something new will be added to the mix: the digital worker.
+Capable of reducing the burden of repetitive, simple tasks, the digital worker will allow humans to focus on more “high-value” work where the flexibility, spontaneity, and creativity of the human mind are at their best.
 Today, federal leaders have an opportunity to “reimagine work” with intelligent automation (robotic process automation (RPA) infused with AI capabilities), freeing up the government workforce to focus on the activities and processes which truly support agency missions and citizen services.

 It’s important to note that many government agencies have already embarked on the intelligent automation journey by implementing several RPA processes.
 For example, the Center for Drug Evaluation and Research has seven robotic process automation projects in development as it moves to free up staff for its core science mission.
 The Centers for Medicare and Medicaid Services uses RPA to help speed up the review of Medicare claims.
 Meanwhile, the Internal Revenue Service is focused on developing RPA tools to improve DATA Act reporting.

 A 2017 report from Deloitte’s Center for Government Insights estimated that RPA could save federal agencies $41.1 billion within five to seven years if there is a significant investment in automation.
 In addition to cost savings, this also allows government workforces to be better aligned by skills and diversity, and increases job satisfaction and retention, as RPA allows employees to more rapidly achieve job effectiveness by focusing the training on the most important processes and not the minutia and repetitive administrative functions.